 Treat Yourself to a Perfect Getaway for One

 Let's start with the most obvious.
 Georgia's capital city has so much to keep you occupied, whether you're seeking culture, adventure or relaxation.
-Take a walk or bike ride on the Atlanta BeltLine or flex your climbing skills at Stone Summit Climbing & Fitness Center.
-Admire priceless works of art at the High Museum of Art or catch a live performance at Eddie's Attic.
+Take a walk or bike ride on the Atlanta BeltLine, or get a bird's eye view of Centennial Olympic Park from Skyview Atlanta.
+Admire priceless works of art at the High Museum of Art or go shopping at Avalon.
 Dine on flavors from around the world on Buford Highway and in Duluth.
 Want some guidance?
 Join Explore Gwinnett's Seoul of the South food tours to sample some of the local favorites.
 And be sure to treat yourself at one of the many spas like Exhale at Loews Atlanta Hotel or Jeju Sauna and Spa.

 The Hostess City is a great place for those who want to splurge.
-Book a room at a historic inn or hotel like the Mansion on Forsyth Park or a trendy spot like the Andaz Savannah, which offers welcome drinks and includes the mini bar snacks.
+Book a room at a historic inn or hotel like the Mansion on Forsyth Park or the new JW Marriott Savannah Plant Riverside District, which overlooks the river.
 Tour a few historic homes and see the Bird Girl at the Jepson Center for the Arts.
-Shop ‘til you drop on Broughton Street and pick up the confectionary creations at Chocolat by Adam Turoni.
+Shop 'til you drop on Broughton Street and pick up the confectionary creations at Chocolat by Adam Turoni.
 If time allows, head out to Tybee Island to curl up on the beach with a good book.

 Chateau Elan Winery & Resort isn't just for weddings or girlfriend getaways.
 It's also perfect for a solo jaunt.
 Dine at one of their many restaurants and take advantage of the tastings of their award-winning wines.
 There's also an in-house spa and outdoor pool for the summer months.
 They have rooms in their inn, villas and even at the spa, each with different prices and amenities.

 Photo by @theflowerchica